digitalrightswatch/digitalrightswatch.org.au/content/blog/2016-08-10-the-census-was-an-immense-failure-of-management-that-lacked-basic-planning.md

 ---
-title: The census was an ‘immense failure of management’ that lacked basic planning
+title: The census was an 'immense failure of management' that lacked basic planning
 author: Digital Rights Watch
 date: 2016-08-10T11:49:01+00:00
 excerpt: "Digital Rights Watch's Amy Gray speaks to ABC NewsRadio about the Census."